Birds In Chimney? Here’s How to remove Them Safely

 What are some of the signs that birds might be in your chimney?

-• Weird sounds: You might hear birds inside your chimney if you silence the room.
-These birds are likely roosting birds like sparrows, chimney swifts, swallows, and starlings.
+• Weird sounds: These birds are likely roosting birds like sparrows, chimney swifts, swallows, and starlings.
 You might hear them chirping, cooing, or shuffling around.

-• Droppings: Look at the ground below your fireplace or wood stove.
-If you see bird droppings, that’s a good sign that birds are getting in and out of your chimney.
+• Droppings: Take a look at the ground below your fireplace or wood stove.
+If you see bird droppings, that’s a good sign birds are getting in and out of your chimney.

-• Nests: Birds roost there if you see a nest inside your chimney.
+• Nests: Birds are roosting there if you can see a nest inside your chimney.
 Nests are usually made of sticks, leaves, grass, and feathers.

 • Birds flying out: You might see birds flying out of your chimney when you light a fire.
 This is a good sign that birds use your chimney as an exit and entry point.

-• Unpleasant Smell: The smell of something unpleasant from your fireplace could be the birds.
-Their droppings and feathers can create an unpleasant smell.
+• Unpleasant Smell: If you smell something foul coming from your fireplace, it could be the birds.
+Their droppings and feathers can create an unpleasant odor.
 It could also mean a bird has died in your chimney.

 The Dangers of Having Birds in the Chimney

-Having birds in your chimney is a dangerous proposition.
+Having birds in your chimney puts you in a difficult situation.
 For instance, the Federal Migratory Bird Treaty Act protects migratory birds like chimney swifts.
+Even if they are causing serious problems for your home, getting them out might require the help of a professional who knows how to handle them without inflicting any injury.

 Birds can easily contribute to the following problems: